AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-22-react-iframes-back-navigation-bug.md

 ---
 title: React, Iframes, and a Back-Navigation Bug
 description: If an iframe re-renders in React, it can interfere with back navigation in your browser.
-You can fix this by unmounting the iframe.
+The solution?
+Force the iframe to unmount with a unique key.
 keywords: [iframes, react, back navigation, browser history]
 categories: [browsers, react, javascript]
 commentsId: 84